pugjs/pug/Readme.md

 ### Doctypes

-To add a doctype simply use `!!!` followed by an optional value:
+To add a doctype simply use `!!!`, or `doctype` followed by an optional value:

     !!!

 Will output the _transitional_ doctype, however:

     !!!
 5

+or

+    !!! html

+or

+    doctype html

 Will output the _html 5_ doctype.
 Below are the doctypes defined by default, which can easily be extended: